Serial Robber Targeting Women in East Memphis Complex

 (Memphis) A warning for women living in East Memphis: someone has been robbing women at gunpoint in the Kirby-Poplar area.
 Victims are describing the same guy with a similar MO.

 After two months of robberies, police might now finally have a good lead.

-When Anna Traverse was confronted by a man with a gun she says she went into autopilot, “I didn’t hesitate.
+When she was confronted by a man with a gun she says she went into autopilot, “I didn’t hesitate.
 I didn’t question him.
 I didn’t scream.
 I didn’t run.
 He had a gun and he wanted my bag so I handed it to him.”

 Since this happened on her home-turf Thursday night, she hasn’t really been back, “Even when I stop by my apartment just to grab a few things, I’m really frightened to leave again.”

 According to police reports, four women in her Kirby Station apartment complex have been robbed by a man who may be the same person. .

 He covers his face, and waits for the women to walk from their car before he strikes.

 The complex has even cut down trees and added more lights to help women feel safer.